acoli-repo/AURIS/guidelines/draft/refexp.md

-**source**:
+**sources**:
 - Christian Chiarcos, Manfred Stede, Saskia Warzecha (2019), Nominale referentielle Ausdrücke, In: Stede, M. (Ed.).
 (2016).
 Handbuch Textannotation: Potsdamer Kommentarkorpus 2.0 (Vol. 8).
 Universitätsverlag Potsdam, p.55-70
-- automatically translated using www.onlinedoctranslator.com and converted to Markdown using PanDoc
+- Christian Chiarcos and Olga Krasavina (2005), PoCoS.
+Potsdam Coreference Scheme.
+University of Potsdam, Germany
-- revision by Christian Chiarcos
+- consolidated and revised by Christian Chiarcos
 - see Readme.md for contributors and revision history

 # Automated Pre-Annotation of Markables

 Texts for annotation should be automatically pre-annotated for nominal referring expressions.
 This document contains the guidelines for the algorithm.
 Normally, this is irrelevant for manual annotation and can be skipped.

-We provide a pre-annotation routine
+We provide a pre-annotation routine that identifies referring expressions, their morphosyntactic type (`REFEXP`), their grammatical role (`GR`) and, for potential anaphors, their referentiality (`REF`, only value is currently `?OLD`).

 ## Markables